Bloc of Soviet Oppositions: Underground Oppositions and the Bloc's formation

+Member groups of the Bloc

+Three groups joined the political agreement that founded the Bloc: the Trotskyists in the USSR, the Zinovievists and the organization of Jan Sten and Vissarion Lominadze.

-The Trotskyist groups
+The Trotskyist group

 In Sedov and Trotsky's letters they are only referred to as 'our group'.
 Not much is known about its members at the time, other than the fact that Andrei Konstantinov and Ivan Smirnov were some of its leaders.
-Smirnov, a former member of the Left Opposition also led a Trotskyist group at the time, which was taken down by Soviet Authorities in late 1932.
+Smirnov, a former member of the Left Opposition led the group at the time, which was taken down by Soviet Authorities in late 1932.
 After the end of the group, Sedov remarked that "the ties with the workers have been preserved."

 The Zinovievists

 Zinovievist was term applied to those who followed the views of Grigori Zinoviev and Lev Kamenev, who had themselves publicly repudiated opposition activity.
 Trotsky's letters do not make it clear how many or who of their followers joined.

+Sten–Lominadze group

+There is little information about this organization.
+Jan Sten and Lominadze are generally accepted to have led two opposition groups in the past: the “Sten–Chatzin” group and the Syrtsov–Lominadze group, called by some "the Left-Right bloc" to oppose Stalin's policy of collectivization.
+Lominadze and Sten were also associated with the oppositional resolution of the Party Committee in Transcaucasia, by the Trotskyist Bulletin of the Opposition.

+Opposition groups outside of the Bloc

 The Rightist group

 Rightist was a term used in the USSR to define those who followed Nikolai Bukharin's pro-NEP stance.
-In Trotsky's letters, it was clearly stated that "the rightists" had joined the bloc, none of which were named.
+In Trotsky's letters, it was stated that the "rightists" were an opposition group at the time, none of which were named.
 Trotskyist historian Pierre Broué stated that there was no evidence that Bukharin or his close allies like Rykov or Tomsky were participating in any opposition at the time.
 The term was most likely referring to the Ryutin group, an oppositionist group in the Soviet Union which supported Bukharin's economic views, but criticized him for capitulating to Stalin.
 Their platform openly called for "the liquidation of the dictatorship of Stalin and his clique" and also advocated for the return of all expelled party members, including Trotsky.